WesternFreak/XTwitter-Copy-FixupX-Link/README.md

 ![](img/icon.png)
 # X/Twitter - Copy FixupX Link

-CFL is a simple userscript that allows the use of a keyboard shortcut to copy a [FixupX](https://github.com/FixTweet/FxTwitter) link to a tweet.
+CFL is a simple userscript that allows the copy of a [FixupX](https://github.com/FixTweet/FxTwitter) link to a tweet, either via keyboard shortcut or a button in the tweet.
 FixupX provides an improved sharing experience for tweets that contain pictures or videos in some social media platforms.

 ## Features